The Home Energy Assistance Program (HEAP) is a federally funded program designed to help eligible Ohioans stay warm during the winter months.

-Geauga County residents may apply for the Winter Crisis Program through Geauga County Job and Family Services, 12480 Ravenwood Drive in Chardon until March 31, 2021.
-Application for assistance is by telephone interview by appointment only.
+Geauga County residents may apply for the Winter Crisis Program at Geauga County Job and Family Services, 12480 Ravenwood Drive in Chardon until March 29th.
+Application for assistance is by appointment only.

-Individuals interested in receiving Winter Crisis assistance must complete a telephone interview and provide the following items to complete the eligibility determination:
+Individuals interested in receiving Winter Crisis assistance must have a face to face interview and must bring the following items to their appointment:

-For additional information on applying for HEAP, or to set a telephone appointment to apply for the Winter Crisis Program, contact Geauga County Job and Family Services, at 440‑285‑1299.
-Additional information may be found at www.energyhelp.ohio.gov.
+For additional information on applying for HEAP, or to set an appointment to apply for the Winter Crisis Program, contact Geauga County Job and Family Services, Monday through Friday from 8:30 a.m. to 4:00 p.m. at 440.285.1299.